andreidobrinski/a-tour-of-web-capabilities-fm-course/notes.md

 - allows you to receive from other websites
 - allows your PWA to be on the list of available apps to receive data
 - happens on the web app manifes file

+Contact Picker

+- mainly targetting mobile devices
+- experimental API on iOS, works on Android
+- allows the user to pick one or multiple contacts
+- app receives contacts based on user's selection

+Fullscreen API

+- document.fullscreenElement(), .requestFullscreen(), .exitFullscreen()
+- safari uses the webkit prefix